theharuun/KafeHaruno/README.md

  -Waiters can only manage tables and orders.
 They can't access management features.
 They can change their username or password, create a new order but can't delete it.
 They can't see billing information.

 ## Future Enhancements
-  -**Adding detailed analysis for order management and sales.**- -**Adding end of day and similar functions, refreshing the database every 2 days.**- -**Making the UI more mobile friendly.**-
+ - **Adding detailed analysis for order management and sales.**-
+ - **Adding end of day and similar functions, refreshing the database every 2 days.**-
+ - **Making the UI more mobile friendly.**-
-  -**About In this project, I did it to further develop my backend skills and gain more experience in relationships, and I created the frontend part in a basic structure.
+ - **About In this project, I did it to further develop my backend skills and gain more experience in relationships, and I created the frontend part in a basic structure.
 I WILL CONTINUE TO DEVELOP THE PROJECT .**-

 ## Contributions
  -**Feel free to fork the project and submit pull requests.
 Open issues for any bugs or feature requests!**-